Say "No" to Mandatory Arbitration

 In contrast, how many times will the employee bringing the claim have occasion to use or recommend that arbitration company or arbitrator in the future?
 Not many, if ever.

-So it is not difficult to understand that this repeat player bias works to the employee's disadvantage, whereas jury trials do not.
+So it is not difficult to understand that this repeat player bias works to the employee's disadvantage, whereas jury trial does not.

 Quite notably, the California Supreme Court may have even indirectly noted such bias when it observed that damages awards in favor of a plaintiff were generally lower in arbitrations than those in court.
 Armendariz. v.
 Foundation Health Psychcare Services, Inc. (2000) 24 Cal.4th 83, 111 ["Although it is true that the costs of arbitration are on average smaller than those of litigation, it is also true that amount awarded is on average smaller as well"], citing, Schwartz, Enforcing Small Print to Protect Big Business: Employee and Consumer Rights Claims in an Age of Compelled Arbitration, 1997 Wis.
 L.Rev.
 33, 60-61.)

-To be clear, employees should seek to avoid binding arbitration, absent a strongly compelling reason to agree to such a forum.
+To be clear, employees should seek to avoid binding arbitration, absent an extremely good reason to agree to give up their right to jury trial.

 Have you signed away your right to sue? - March 12, 2008